LiangliangNan/Easy3D/ReadMe.md

 Have a look at <a href="https://github.com/LiangliangNan/Easy3D/blob/main/HowToBuild.md">How to build Easy3D step by step</a>.

-### Test
+### Test Easy3D
-A test-suite is provided in the `tests` subfolder, which contains a collection of automated test cases (for data structures, IO, algorithms, visualization, etc.) and some semi-automated test cases (for GUI-related functionalities that require interactive user input).
+A test suite is provided in the `tests` subfolder, which contains a collection of automated test cases (for data structures, IO, algorithms, visualization, etc.) and some semi-automated test cases (for GUI-related functionalities that require interactive user input).
 All cases are integrated into a single target `tests`.

-To build and run the test suite, download the entire source tree, use `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS` (which is disabled by default), and run CMake.
+To build and run the test suite, download the entire source, use the `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS` (which is disabled by default), and run CMake.
 After CMake, you can build ALL or only the `tests` target.
 Finally, run the `tests` executable (i.e., `YOUR_BUILD_DIRECTORY/bin/tests`) for the test.